pmuens/serverless-landingpage-backend/README.md

 Make sure that you use Serverless v1.

-1. Run `serverless install --url https://github.com/pmuens/serverless-landingpage` to install the service in your current working directory
+1. Run `serverless install --url https://github.com/pmuens/serverless-landingpage-backend` to install the service in your current working directory
-2. Next up cd into the service with `cd serverless-landingpage`
+2. Next up cd into the service with `cd serverless-landingpage-backend`
 3. Run `npm install`
 4. Deploy with `serverless deploy`